Get a travel insurance quote

 All of our travel policies include free cover for over 50 sports and other leisure activities such as bungee jumping and jet skiing.
 Check the list of activities here to see what’s covered.

 Scuba diving is covered free on all our travel insurance policies for up to 14 days, provided you are qualified and that you will be diving no deeper than 30 metres.
-If you are not a qualified scuba diver or you are qualified but will be diving more than 30 metres, you will need to pay an additional premium via either adding our online hazardous activities option at the time of purchasing your policy (this provides you with up to 15 days cover for this activity throughout the term of your policy) or by calling our Customer Services Team on 0330 400 1383 to add this cover to your travel insurance policy.
+If you are not a qualified scuba diver or you are qualified but will be diving more than 30 metres, you will need to pay an additional premium via either adding our online hazardous activities option at the time of purchasing your policy (this provides you with up to 15 days cover for this activity throughout the term of your policy) or by contacting us to add this cover to your travel insurance policy.

 Yes, you are covered for up to 3 bungee jumps free on all of our travel insurance policies.

 InsureandGo cover white or black water rafting (grades 1 to 4) free on all our travel insurance policies.
-If you will be taking part in white or black water rafting (grades 5 to 6), you will need to pay an additional premium via either adding our online Hazardous activities option at the time of purchasing your policy (this provides you with up to 15 days cover for this activity throughout the term of your policy) or by calling our Customer Services Team on 0330 400 1383 to add this cover to your travel insurance policy.
+If you will be taking part in white or black water rafting (grades 5 to 6), you will need to pay an additional premium via either adding our online Hazardous activities option at the time of purchasing your policy (this provides you with up to 15 days cover for this activity throughout the term of your policy) or by contacting us to add this cover to your travel insurance policy.